 When a volume is in use by FDRinstant, the volume label is marked by FDR so it cannot be varied online.
 This prevents duplicate volume messages, and means the wrong volume cannot be brought on-line at IPL time, as that could be disastrous.
 You should still define these volumes as being offline in your IO configuration to prevent error messages.
 There is also no point in defining PAV aliases for these volumes as they will only be used by FDR.

 Say you wish to backup a volume VOL001, with UCB B020.
-You would need an empty disk with the same capacity or more, and if you are using Flashcopy, it would have to be in the same logical DASD subsystem.
+You would need an empty disk with the same capacity or more, and if you are using Flashcopy, it may need to be in the same subsystem, depending on the hardware.
 Say you have a free disk at B035.
 You would then code FDRinstant statements, invoking PGM=FDRABR, like

 This would create an instant backup of all the data on VOL001, on the disk with UCB B035.
 TYPE=FDR means it will be a full backup.
 The backup will be recorded in the FDRABR catalog, with a volser of VOL001.
 The job will update all the archive bits in the VTOC on the online source disk, VOL001, and also update the special FDRABR bits in the F1DSCB in the VTOC entries for every dataset.
 The process takes a few seconds.
 Once the job completes, you should see a message